CONIINE-TYPE PIPERIDINE ALKALOIDS

 polyyne rather than a

-Coniine can exist in two differing stereoisomers, the D-(S) and L-(R) forms (and a racemic mixture of the two known as rac-Coniine), with one stereoisomer being slightly less toxic than the other but there is only about a 12% difference.
+Coniine can exist in two differing stereoisomers, the D-(S) and L-(R) forms (a racemic mixture of the two are known as rac-Coniine), with one stereoisomer being slightly less toxic than the other but there is only about a 12% difference.
 Both stereoisometric forms are present in Hemlock.
 It slowly oxidises in air.
-Coniine has been used as a poison-arrow toxin and as a death sentence for naughty Greeks, the most famous of whom was Socrates.
+Coniine has been used as a poison-arrow toxin and as a death sentence for naughty ancient Greeks, the most famous of whom was Socrates.

 The following four further poisonous alkaloids found within Hemlock are of less importance, presumably because of their lower concentration rather than because of any lesser toxicity?
 Your Author knows not, and has not been able to ascertain: